andhiyaulhaq/AnnotateImg/architecture.md

 2. The user clicks the "Draw Bounding Box" action.
 This sets a state in the application (e.g., `current_tool = 'bbox'`).
 3. The `image_view.py` (specifically the `QLabel` inside it) has mouse event handlers (`mousePressEvent`, `mouseMoveEvent`, `mouseReleaseEvent`).
 4. When the user presses the mouse button on the image, `mousePressEvent` is triggered.
 It records the starting coordinates of the bounding box.
 5. As the user drags the mouse, `mouseMoveEvent` is triggered continuously.
+The mouse coordinates, which are relative to the widget, are transformed to the coordinate system of the original image.
+This ensures that the annotation is correctly placed regardless of how the image is scaled or resized in the view.
 This event handler draws a temporary rectangle on the `QLabel` to provide visual feedback.
 6. When the user releases the mouse button, `mouseReleaseEvent` is triggered.
-It records the final coordinates.
+It records the final coordinates, also transformed to the image's coordinate system.
 7. The start and end coordinates are used to define the bounding box.
-The pixel coordinates are stored.
+The pixel coordinates, now correctly mapped to the image, are stored.
 8. An `Annotation` object is created with the image_id, a default label, and the points.
 This object is then saved to the SQLite database via the `storage.py` module.
 9. The `image_view` emits an `annotation_added` signal, which is connected to the `annotation_view` to update its display with the new annotation.